notgiven688/jitterphysics/README.md

 Now you can call the `Step` method to integrate the world one timestep further.
 This should be done in you main game loop:

-    while(gameRunning)
+    while (gameRunning)
     {
         world.Step(1.0f / 100.0f, true);

-        // do other stuff like drawing
+        // do other stuff, like drawing
     }

 The first parameter is the timestep.
 This value should be as small as possible